Apollo 12: Lunar surface activities

+Aerial view of Statio Cognitum of Apollo 12; the Lunar Module descent stage, Surveyor 3, and other equipment and local craters are labeled (click to enlarge).
+The astronauts' footprints are still visible.

 When Conrad, the shortest man of the initial groups of astronauts, stepped onto the lunar surface his first words were "Whoopie!
 Man, that may have been a small one for Neil, but that's a long one for me."
 This was not an off-the-cuff remark: Conrad had made a bet with reporter Oriana Fallaci he would say these words, after she had queried whether NASA had instructed Neil Armstrong what to say as he stepped onto the Moon.
 Conrad later said he was never able to collect the money.

 Bean prepares to step onto the lunar surface.

 To improve the quality of television pictures from the Moon, a color camera was carried on Apollo 12 (unlike the monochrome camera on Apollo 11).
 When Bean carried the camera to the place near the LM where it was to be set up, he inadvertently pointed it directly into the Sun, destroying the Secondary Electron Conduction (SEC) tube.
 Television coverage of this mission was thus terminated almost immediately.

 After raising a U.S. flag on the Moon, Conrad and Bean devoted much of the remainder of the first EVA to deploying the Apollo Lunar Surface Experiments Package (ALSEP).
 There were minor difficulties with the deployment.
 Bean had trouble extracting the RTG's plutonium fuel element from its protective cask, and the astronauts had to resort to the use of a hammer to hit the cask and dislodge the fuel element.
 Some of the ALSEP packages proved hard to deploy, though the astronauts were successful in all cases.
 With the PSE able to detect their footprints as they headed back to the LM, the astronauts secured a core tube full of lunar material, and collected other samples.
 The first EVA lasted 3 hours, 56 minutes and 3 seconds.

 Four possible geologic traverses had been planned, the variable being where the LM might set down.
 Conrad had landed it between two of these potential landing points, and during the first EVA and the rest break that followed, scientists in Houston combined two of the traverses into one that Conrad and Bean could follow from their landing point.
 The resultant traverse resembled a rough circle, and when the astronauts emerged from the LM some 13 hours after ending the first EVA, the first stop was Head crater, some 100 yard from the LM.
 There, Bean noticed that Conrad's footprints showed lighter material underneath, indicating the presence of ejecta from Copernicus crater, 230 mi to the north, something that scientists examining overhead photographs of the site had hoped to find.
 After the mission, samples from Head allowed geologists to date the impact that formed Copernicus—according to initial dating, some 810,000,000 years ago.